Devikrishna545/Multi-Class-Sentimental-Analysis-/README.md

 # Multi-Class Sentiment Analysis

-A comprehensive machine learning project for multi-class sentiment analysis using text data from Hugging Face datasets with multiple algorithm comparison, hyperparameter tuning, and model persistence for deployment.
+A comprehensive production-ready machine learning project for multi-class sentiment analysis using text data from Hugging Face datasets.
+Features modular architecture, multiple algorithm comparison, hyperparameter tuning, and interactive CLI for real-time predictions.

 ## 📋 Project Overview

-This project implements a sentiment analysis classifier that predicts sentiment (positive, negative, neutral) from text data.
+This project implements an end-to-end sentiment analysis system that classifies text into three categories: positive, negative, and neutral.
 Through systematic experimentation with multiple algorithms and hyperparameter optimization, the project achieves **66.36% accuracy** on the test set using an optimized Logistic Regression model.

+**Key Highlights:**
+- Production-ready modular codebase with organized `src/` structure
+- Interactive CLI tool for real-time sentiment analysis
+- Comprehensive Jupyter notebook for experimentation and visualization
+- Automated training, evaluation, and prediction pipelines
+- Model persistence for easy deployment

 ## 🎯 Key Features

 - **Multi-class sentiment classification** (positive, negative, neutral)
+- **Modular architecture** with separation of concerns (data, features, models, pipelines)
+- **Interactive CLI** for real-time sentiment predictions with detailed analysis
 - **Advanced text preprocessing** with stopword removal and tokenization
 - **Comprehensive feature engineering**:
   - Bag of Words (BOW) representation using CountVectorizer